List of Marvel Comics teams and organizations: Mutant Liberation Front

-Mutant Liberation Front I
+First Mutant Liberation Front

-The Mutant Liberation Front first appeared in New Mutants #86.
-In this brief initial appearance, only five of the original eight members are seen clearly; Strobe and Stryfe appear in only one panel each, with their faces obscured, while all that can be seen of Forearm is his two right arms in a single panel.
-The rest of the MLF consisted of Rusty Collins, Dragoness, Kamikaze, Reaper, Skids, Sumo, Tempo, Thumbelina, Wildside, and Stryfe's android Zero.
-The MLF was primarily the antagonist of the New Mutants and their successor group, X-Force.
+The Mutant Liberation Front first appeared in New Mutants #86, consisting of Strobe, Stryfe, Forearm, Rusty Collins, Dragoness, Kamikaze, Reaper, Skids, Sumo, Tempo, Thumbelina, Wildside, and Zero.
+The MLF was primarily an antagonist of the New Mutants and their successor group X-Force.
 They are eventually defeated by a consortium of X-Force, X-Factor, and the X-Men during the "X-Cutioner's Song" story arc.